makehumancommunity/makehuman-static-website/content/MPFB/Docs/Assets/asset_creation_intro.md

 The tools are:

-* MakeSkin (Intermediate): Create materials.
+* MakeSkin (Easy): Create materials.
 Despite its name, this is for materials for all assets, such as clothes materials.
 It will produce MHMAT and texture files as output.
 * MakeTarget (Easy): Create new targets to be used with sliders in the model tab.
 It will produce target files as output.
 * MakeClothes (Easy): Create new clothes, hair and bodypart assets.
 It will produce MHCLO files as output.
 * MakeWeight (Advanced): Work with weight painting for rigs.
 It will produce MHW/JSON files as output.
 This is mostly aimed at developers.